Jim Olterman Scholarship Award – Request for Applications

 Jim Olterman, a Colorado Division of Wildlife Senior Terrestrial Biologist and pilot, died in a plane crash on September 4, 2002, while conducting aerial fish stocking operations in the Sangre de Cristo Mountains in southeastern Colorado.
 During the crash, Jim’s actions saved the life of a CDOW hatchery technician flying with him.

 Jim was born and raised in Kingsport, Tennessee where he gained a deep appreciation for the outdoors in general and wildlife in particular while hunting, fishing and exploring the backwoods of his aunt’s farm.
 In 1964, Jim headed west to enroll at Colorado State University where he received his Bachelor’s Degree in Wildlife Biology.
 In 1968, he joined the U.S. Army and later left the service as a decorated Vietnam Veteran.
 During his early years in the army, Jim learned to fly and flying quickly became one of the great passions of his life.
 After his time in the service, Jim received a Master’s in Wildlife Science from Oregon State University.
 Jim led a spectacular career of 30 years in the CDOW.
-Starting our as a District Wildlife Manager in 1972 he successively assumed the positions of Wildlife Biologist in Montrose, Senior Terrestrial Biologist in the Southwest Region, and finally Senior Terrestrial Biologist for the western slope.
+Starting out as a District Wildlife Manager in 1972 he successively assumed the positions of Wildlife Biologist in Montrose, Senior Terrestrial Biologist in the Southwest Region, and finally Senior Terrestrial Biologist for the western slope.
 He was also a fully commissioned peace officer and a Division pilot frequently flying survey, radio tracking, stocking, transport and law enforcement operations for the agency.
 Jim played an integral role in bringing desert bighorn sheep into Colorado, and moose, lynx and game birds into the southwestern part of the state.
-He was also an active supporter of the Colorado Chapter of The Wildlife Society and The Wildlife Society (main/international level).
+He was also an active supporter of the Colorado Chapter of The Wildlife Society and the parent organization, The Wildlife Society.
 He served on the CCTWS Executive Board in 1979 and 1980 and encouraged his colleagues and employees to be active members of this and other professional organizations.

 Jim’s main passions in life were the wildlife resources, fishing, flying and above all, his family: daughters Lara and Sally, son Tandy and his wife Robin.
 Robin claims that no one “new” rode in Jim’s plane without hearing of his family.
 Shortly after his death, Sally gave birth to a daughter: Abigail James.

 Rick Kahn, CDOW Wildlife Management Supervisor, a colleague and close friend of Jim’s, once stated so well: “Jim was proud to live in Colorado, proud to be a wildlife biologist in this great state and proud to be part of the wildlife family.
 He was an inspiration to many who knew him.
 He was passionate about the resource and the people who appreciate it.
-Jim Olterman epitomized the professional wildlife biologist; he lost his life while doing the job he truly loved.
+Jim Olterman epitomized the professional wildlife biologist; he lost his life while doing the job he truly loved.”

 APPLICATION INSTRUCTIONS